Some of the terminology we use for registration at JIBC, and what they mean.

 Applying is the first step toward admission into a program at JIBC.

-The name of the web-based program for JIBC's online courses.
+The name of the web-based application used to access JIBC's online courses.
+Students can only access courses that they have registered for.

 A term to describe courses typically taken by practising professionals to build knowledge and enhance skills.
 Students are not required to apply and be accepted into a JIBC program to enroll in a continuing studies course.